bjeziorek/angular-list/README.md

-# How it was made and why
+# How it was made and why and first of all what's that ;)

 So I wanted to refresh my knowledge about Angular, I didn't work with it for a while concentrating mostly on React.

 I decided to make a dictionary of Japanese signs with custom quizzes and simple puzzles using Angular basic features, router, services, RxJS, and additionally GSAP animation library with which I have had a lot of fun the last few days :).

 # Day 1